OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-browser.md

 | `videoPlaying`         | element:HTMLVideoElement | Triggered by Subscriber object when the video (same as `videoElementCreated`) starts playing |

 #### **Stream**

+Represents each one of the videos send and receive by a user in a session.
+Therefore each Publisher and Subscriber has an attribute of type Stream

 | Property    | Type   | Description                  |
 | ------------| ------ | ---------------------------- |
 | `connection` | [Connection](#connection) | The Connection object to which the Stream belongs |